Identifiers

 Camel case will be produced by detecting word breaks on special characters and using an upper case first letter on the next word.
 The special characters are:

-• characters that are not allowed in java identifiers (for example a - (minus)).
+• characters that are not allowed in java identifiers, (for example, a - (minus)).
 This is checked by using Character.isJavaIdentifierStart() and Character.isJavaIdentifierPart()

 • _ (underscore).
 The underscore is possible in java identifiers but usually not used apart from enums.